-Precision calibration products help produce high-quality, high-end machine tools.
+Precision calibration products help produce high-quality, high-end machine tools

 Increasing machining precision has always been the goal for machine tool manufacturers.
-Machining accuracy can be affected by various factors, including guide rail installation errors and assembly defects which cause geometric and patial positioning errors.
+Machining accuracy can be affected by various factors, including guide rail installation errors and assembly defects which cause geometric and spatial positioning errors.
 If these errors are not eliminated or reduced, they will directly affect the final machining accuracy of the machine tool, thereby impacting product quality and efficiency.
 Machine tool manufacturers need to find solutions to this challenge.

 As technology advances, traditional measurement tools are no longer able to meet the machining precision and efficiency requirements of today's machine tools.
 The single-beam laser interferometer is a commonly used measurement tool that assesses the positioning accuracy of a machine tool by measuring parameters at a specific location.
 However, this method can only analyse the positioning accuracy of the machine tool based on the measurement results at that specific location and is unable to comprehensively evaluate machine tool error as a whole.
 An issue that is even more apparent with five-axis machine tools.